ernlel/az/readme.md

 It is a lightweight high performance HTTP request router for Go.

 In contrast to other routers it don`t have pattern matching and all parameters is passed by url query parameters.
-It is like function call with parameters throw HTTP.
+It is like function call with arguments throw HTTP.

-It has etendable middleware system and it is self documenting with GUI  view and test routes
+It has extendable middleware system and it is self documenting with GUI  view and test routes

 ## Example:
 - Req: GET /ping